wandb/weave/docs/docs/guides/core-types/evaluations.md

 ## Create an Evaluation

-To systematically improve your application, it's helpful to test your changes against a consistent dataset of potential inputs so that you catch regressions and can inspect your apps behaviour under different conditions.
+To systematically improve your application, it's helpful to test your changes against a consistent dataset of potential inputs so that you catch regressions and can inspect your apps behavior under different conditions.
 Using the `Evaluation` class, you can be sure you're comparing apples-to-apples by keeping track of all of the details that you're experimenting and evaluating with.

-Weave will take each example, pass it through your application and score the output on multiple custom scoring functions.
-By doing this, you'll have a view of the performance of your application, and a rich UI to drill into individual ouputs and scores.
+Weave will take each example, pass it through your application and score the output using multiple custom scoring functions.
+By doing this, you'll have a view of the performance of your application, and a rich UI to drill into individual outputs and scores.

 ### Define an evaluation dataset